Powell: Fed still sees rate cuts this year; election timing won't affect decision

 WASHINGTON -- Federal Reserve officials will likely reduce their benchmark interest rate later this year, Chair Jerome Powell said Wednesday, despite recent reports showing that the U.S. economy is still strong and that U.S. inflation picked up in January and February.

-“The recent data do not ... materially change the overall picture,” Powell said in a speech at Stanford University, “which continues to be one of solid growth, a strong but rebalancing labor market, and inflation moving down toward 2 percent on a sometimes bumpy path.”
+“The recent data do not ... materially change the overall picture,” Powell said in a speech at Stanford University, “which continues to be one of solid growth, a strong but rebalancing labor market, and inflation moving down toward 2% on a sometimes bumpy path.”

 Most Fed officials “see it as likely to be appropriate” to start cutting their key rate “at some point this year," he added.

-In his speech, Powell also sought to dispel any notion that the Fed’s interest-rate decisions might be affected by this year’s presidential election.
-The Fed will meet and decide whether to cut rates during the peak of the presidential campaign, in July and September.
+In his speech, Powell also sought to dispel any notion that the Fed’s interest-rate decisions might be affected by this year’s presidential election campaign.
+The Fed will meet and decide whether to cut rates during the peak of the campaign, in July and September.

+Fed officials will face a delicate decision during those months and during their upcoming meetings in May and June.
+The policymakers must take care not to cut rates too soon or inflation could stay high — or even re-accelerate.
+Annual inflation ticked up in February to 2.5%, according to the central bank’s preferred measure, though that was down sharply from its peak of 7.1%.

+Yet if Fed officials wait too long to reduce rates, the current high borrowing costs for mortgages, car loans and business loans could seriously weaken the economy — even tip it into a recession.

 Though inflation has cooled significantly from its peak, it remains above the Fed's 2% target.
 And average prices are still well above their pre-pandemic levels — a source of discontent for many Americans and potentially a threat to President Joe Biden's re-election bid.

 The recent pickup in inflation, though slight, has led some economists to postpone their projections for when the Fed will begin cutting rates.
-Rate cuts would begin to reverse the 11 rate increases the Fed carried out beginning in March 2022, to fight the worst inflation bout in four decades.
-They would likely lead, over time, to lower borrowing rates for households and businesses.
+Rate cuts would begin to reverse the 11 increases the Fed carried out beginning in March 2022 to fight the worst inflation bout in four decades.
+A lower Fed rate would likely lead, over time, to reduced borrowing rates for households and businesses.

 In his speech Wednesday, Powell noted that Congress intended the Fed to be fully independent of politics, with officials serving long terms that don’t coincide with elections.